Studiosity/grover/README.md

 #### Header/Footer templates and the 'url' tag
 When using the Rack middleware, Grover passes the HTML response through to Puppeteer as inline HTML.
-As such, if the header/footer flag is enabled, by default Chromium will render the url (inline HTML) in the footer.
+As such, if the header/footer flag is enabled, by default Chromium will render the url (the entire HTML document as plain text) in the footer.
 Eep!

 To get around this it is recommended to not use the 'url' class in either template.
-Instead, place the text `{{display_url}}` where you would like the request URL to display
+Instead, place the text `{{display_url}}` where you would like the request URL to display.
+Grover will look for that text, and replace it with the request URL before converting the HTML to PDF

-To assist in this process, if the footer template has not been specified, the following HTML template is used:
+To assist in this process, if the footer template has not been specified, the following default template is used:
 ```HTML
 <div class='text left grow'>{{display_url}}</div>
 <div class='text right'>